TitasNandi/cQARank/QCRank/README.md

  * Alternatively, combine various training xml files into one file *train.xml* for larger training data.
 Make sure to preserve the XML tree structure while doing this.
 * Similarly, choose dev/test files in `semeval2016-task3-cqa-ql-traindev-v3.2/v3.2/dev/` or `semeval2016_task3_tests/SemEval2016_task3_test/English/` as test data and rename it **test.xml**.
 * The unannotated data can be downloaded from [here](http://alt.qcri.org/semeval2016/task3/data/uploads/QL-unannotated-data-subtaskA.xml.zip).
-* Download the *python scripts* required to run the system from [here](https://github.com/TitasNandi/QCRank/releases/download/1.0/resources.zip).
+* Download the *python scripts* required to run the system from [here](https://github.com/TitasNandi/cQARank/releases/download/1.0/resources_QCRank.zip).
-* Unzip this `resources` folder in a suitable place.
+* Unzip this `resources_QCRank` folder in a suitable place.
-* The trained word embeddings on the large unannotated data can be found [here](https://github.com/TitasNandi/QCRank/releases/download/1.0/vectors_unannotated.txt).
+* The trained word embeddings on the large unannotated data can be found [here](https://github.com/TitasNandi/cQARank/releases/download/1.0/vectors_unannotated.txt).

 ## Running QCRank
 * Running QCRank jar can be done in two sequential steps